Wondering which tools we recommend to create & sell online courses?

 Here are a few ways Teachable could improve:

 • The sales pages you create for potential students to learn more about your course.
-I actually build my sales pages on my WordPress site (Wit and Wire) and link directly to the checkout page for my course in Teachable.
+I actually build my sales pages on my WordPress site (Wit & Wire) and link directly to the checkout page for my course in Teachable.

 Pricing: When it comes to comparing the price of Teachable to some of the other course content platforms on this list, it’s pretty comparable.